 Developing Our Position as a Producer and Retailer of Bioproducts Through Major Industrial Projects

 As a pioneer in biofuels, since 1994 Total has been producing ethyl tert-butyl ether (ETBE), a gasoline additive, as well as hydrotreated vegetable oil (HVO), which is used for diesel.
-We are also Europe’s leading retailer of biofuels, with 2.2 million metric tons incorporated in 2015, and we have developed in-depth knowledge of the markets and customers.
+We are also Europe’s leading retailer of biofuels, with 2.352 million metric tons incorporated into our gasoline and diesel in 2017, and we have developed in-depth knowledge of the markets and customers.

 To achieve our ambition of becoming a leader in biofuel markets, we are in the process of transforming our La Mède refinery in France into a world-class biorefinery.
 One of the largest facilities of its kind in Europe, it will be operational from summer 2018 and produce 500,000 metric tons per year of HVO-type biofuels in order to continue to meet growing demand.